csound/csound/README.md

 Csound in a location that varies by operating system.

-This version of Csound is programmable in C, C++, JavaScript, Python, Java, Lua, and Common Lisp, and scores can be generated in these languages.
+This version of Csound is programmable in C, C++, JavaScript, Python, Java, Lua, and Common Lisp and scores can be generated in these languages.

 The Csound API application programming interfaces reference may be found online at http://csound.github.io/docs/api/index.html, or it may be